chachoutaieb/encoding_energy_co2/README.md

-# Energy and Carbon Emissions of Modern Video Encoders
+# Energy Consumption and Carbon Emissions of Modern Software Video Encoders
-In this project, we provide a comparative study between five leading video coding standards, namely H.264/AVC, H.265/HEVC, H.266/VVC, VP9, and AV1 through their open-source and fast software encoders x264, x265, VVenC, libvpx-vp9, and SVT-AV1, respectively, in terms of quality, energy consumption, CO2 emissions and CPU and memory usage.
+In this project, we provide a comparative study between five leading video coding standards, namely H.264/AVC, H.265/HEVC, H.266/VVC, VP9, and AV1 through their open-source and fast software encoders x264, x265, VVenC, libvpx-vp9, and SVT-AV1, respectively, in terms of energy consumption, CO2 emissions and coding efficiency.
 This study provides a better understanding of the trade-off between energy consumption, bitrate, and quality of different encoders and determines which is the most suitable for developing a green and sustainable video streaming solution.

-For further information about the project, you can find additional details from [here](https://chachoutaieb.github.io/encoding_energy_co2).
+For more information on the project, you can find additional details [here](https://chachoutaieb.github.io/encoding_energy_co2).

 ## Install